saurabh-dhawan/kiwigpt/content/posts/20260330-MCP-channel.md

 ---

 Your system already has APIs.
 Documentation.
 Schemas.
-And yet—an AI agent still can’t use it properly.
+And yet an AI agent still can’t use it properly.

 That’s not a tooling problem.
 It’s a **channel problem**.